helena128/PaymentManager/README.md

 * Maven 3+ is installed
 * MongoDB is up and running, user credentials and database are created for application
 * Kafka and Zookeeper are running, `payments` topic is created
+* Gmail account with extended permissions (grants to insecure apps)

 #### Building application
 To build and run application: